 News Corp.
-(NWSA)’s civil phone-hacking trial in Britain was delayed by three months until at least May after a judge said the company and its victims need to overcome a dispute over the scope of the three-week hearing.
+(NWSA:US)’s civil phone-hacking trial in Britain was delayed by three months until at least May after a judge said the company and its victims need to overcome a dispute over the scope of the three-week hearing.

 A decision must be reached about whether victims of News Corp.’s now-defunct News of the World tabloid should be allowed to seek so-called exemplary damages, Judge Geoffrey Vos said at a hearing today.
 The case also risks being overwhelmed by victims’ requests for internal e-mails and other evidence from News Corp., Vos said in London.